DMM TOC > 500 Additional Mailing Services|

 d.
 A description of the electronic returns manifesting system to be used to document returns listed by location and price eligibility.

 a.
 If the applicant meets the criteria, the manager, Business Mailer Support approves the letter of request and sends an authorization letter outlining the terms and conditions for the program.

 b.
 If the application does not meet the criteria, the manager, Business Mailer Support denies the request and sends a written notice to the applicant with the reason for denial.

 b.
 The permit holder does not maintain adequate available funds to cover postage and fees for returned parcels.

 To receive a new PRS permit after cancellation under 5.1, the mailer must:

 a.
 Submit a letter to the manager, Business Mailer Support requesting a permit and a new agreement.

-[5-31-15] Permit holders or their agents must set up recurring or standing appointments to retrieve PRS parcels.
-If the permit holder (or agent) has existing appointments to deliver Parcel Select parcels to destination facilities and those facilities are one of the NDCs, designated RSCFs, or designated RDUs, those appointments can be used for retrieving PRS parcels at the same time.
+[1-17-16] Permit holders or their agents must set up recurring or standing appointments to retrieve PRS parcels.
+If the permit holder (or agent) has existing appointments to deliver Parcel Select parcels to destination facilities and those facilities are one of the designated RSCFs or designated RDUs, those appointments can be used for retrieving PRS parcels at the same time.
 Permit holders or their agents must retrieve parcels on a regular schedule as follows:

 4.2.11 Noncompliant Labels

-[5-31-15] PRS permit holders must use USPS-certified labels meeting the standards in 4.3.
-When noncompliant labels are affixed to PRS parcels, which travel through the Postal network to the delivery address of the label, the permit holder will be assessed the appropriate Standard Post price, calculated from the parcel’s entry point in the USPS network to its delivery address.
+PRS permit holders must use USPS-certified labels meeting the standards in 4.3.
+When noncompliant labels are affixed to PRS parcels, which travel through the Postal network to the delivery address of the label, the permit holder will be assessed the appropriate USPS Retail Ground price, calculated from the parcel’s entry point in the USPS network to its delivery address.
 If the parcel’s entry point cannot be determined, then postage will be calculated at zone 4.